 - What we’ve already used or evaluated

 If I were a programmer I suppose I could write something myself.
-If I wanted to learn to program, this would be a perfectly good — if ambitious — project to use in learning.
-I am not, however, a programmer, and I don’t really have any ambitions in that direction.
-And while I have designed some fairly sophisticated databases in the past, and figure that I could probably find a way to set up an MS Access database that would do most of what I’m looking for, I’m not excited about it and I know I wouldn’t do it as well as someone who is a software designer/programmer.
+If I wanted to learn to code, this would be a perfectly good—if ambitious—project to use in learning.
+I am not, however, a developer, and I don’t really have any ambitions in that direction.
+And while I have designed some fairly sophisticated databases in the past, and figure that I could probably find a way to set up an MS Access database that would do most of what I’m looking for, I’m not excited about it and I know I wouldn’t do it as well as someone who is a software engineer.
 There are more people out there who want this kind of product.
 If it were available, I’m sure that people who haven’t really thought about it would find it useful and start using it.
 So why isn’t anyone making it yet?